 Our mission is to model and inspire a commitment to Jewish living and to the discovery of the joy, meaning, and relevance of Judaism in our everyday lives.
 Wherever your family is on its journey (Jewish and otherwise), we welcome you here.
 In this section of the website, you will find information about all of our programs for children, from pre-schoolers to high-schoolers.
-Don’t forget to explore the Youth Group and Adult Education opportunities.
+Don’t forget to explore the Adult Education opportunities.
 Please be in touch and let us know how we can serve your family through Jewish learning at Temple Emanuel.

 OUR VISION FOR EDUCATION